Opus Leverages Unique Expertise to Expand the Spiritual Heart of the University of St. Thomas

-In addition to centralizing the Campus Ministry office currently dispersed across the campus, the addition will provide gathering and preparation spaces for more than 60 weddings that take place at the chapel each year.
-It will feature multi-purpose, interfaith spaces, including:
+In addition to centralizing the Campus Ministry office currently dispersed across the campus, the addition provides gathering and preparation spaces for more than 60 weddings that take place at the chapel each year.
+It features multi-purpose, interfaith spaces, including:

 - a large gathering space that can fit up to 300 guests for receptions and can be divided into three separate rooms for smaller events and meetings.

 - bride and groom preparation suites that double as conference rooms

 - Wudu stations integrated into the restrooms to allow for the proper Islamic purification ritual

 - a meditation room

 - a gallery space that doubles as the main thoroughfare and internal link between student housing and on-campus resources

 As part of the project, Opus also renovated the interior of the historic Chapel with new lighting, pews, paint, air conditioning and an elevator that makes the building handicap accessible.
 The Chapel renovation was complete on a very tight schedule by the end of August 2019.